filippabodecker/autonomous-dog-search-robot/README.md

 | ESP32 power supply | USB power bank | Powers the external ESP32 communication controller |
 | Mechanical parts | Repurposed micro:Maqueen Mechanic parts and custom treat dispenser | Secures the servo and releases a treat after a confirmed detection |

-For exact part numbers, quantities, wiring and product references, see the [Bill of Materials](docs/bill-of-materials.md).
+For component quantities, model specifications and product references, see the [Bill of Materials](docs/bill-of-materials.md).

 ---